exercism/v3/languages/cpp/reference/implementing-a-concept-exercise.md

 ## Inspiration

-When implementing this exericse, it can be very useful to look at [already implemented C++ exercises][implemented-exercises].
+When implementing this exercise, it can be very useful to look at [already implemented C++ exercises][implemented-exercises].

 ## Help